-The Open Educational Resources (OER) Working Group eagerly seeks applicants to join its first instructor learning community in Fall 2021.
-With support from facilitators and guest experts, we hope to join participants from across disciplines in their efforts to make their courses as financially inclusive as possible by eliminating or substantially lowering course material costs.
+The Open Educational Resources (OER) Working Group is excited to offer its first instructor learning community in Fall 2021.
+With support from facilitators and guest experts, we will join participants from across disciplines in their efforts to make their courses as financially inclusive as possible by eliminating or substantially lowering course material costs.
 The emphasis of the community will be open educational resources (or OER), which are learning materials that carry open licenses and allow anyone to freely read, share, and modify them.
 These permissions also enable instructors to adapt them for greater cultural responsiveness and accessibility or even include students in building them.

 In the course of the learning community, participants will engage with the cohort to:

 Understand the spectrum of affordable learning materials available openly or through campus / UTL services, with an emphasis on OER

 Search for OER that may be relevant to the courses they teach in one or more repositories and evaluate them using open rubrics

 Evaluate course materials for basic accessibility best practices & cultural responsiveness; identify opportunities to enhance these aspects of OER and self-created course materials